ig3/srf/README.md

  * Reorder the card metrics before the buttons on front and back of cards
  * Revise home page layout
  * Update dependencies

+### 6.0.12 - WIP
+ * Change calculation of mature cards for daily stats